 Sources of Animal-Based Omega-3 Fats

 Perhaps you are wondering what animal-based omega-3 options are available for you.
 Here are the primary ones:

-- Fish – In a perfect world, fish can provide you all the omega-3s you need.
-Unfortunately, the vast majority of the fish supply is now heavily tainted with industrial toxins and pollutants, such as heavy metals, PCBs, and radioactive poisons.
+• Fish – In a perfect world, fish can provide you all the omega-3s you need.
+Unfortunately, the vast majority of the fish supply is now heavily tainted with industrial toxins and pollutants, such as heavy metals which include mercury, lead, arsenic, and cadmium, PCBs, and radioactive poisons.
 These toxins make eating fish no longer recommended.

 It is also important that you avoid farmed salmon, which contains only about half of the omega-3 levels of wild salmon.
 It may also harbor a range of contaminants, including environmental toxins, synthetic astaxanthin, and harmful metabolic byproducts and agrichemical residues of GMO corn- and soy-based feed they are given.

 This happens because fish oil is a bit perishable, and oxidation leads to the formation of harmful free radicals.
-Antioxidants are therefore necessary to ensure that the fish oil doesn't oxidize and become rancid in your body.
+Antioxidants and other protections are therefore necessary to ensure that the fish oil doesn't oxidize and become rancid in your body.

 Krill – or "okiami" as the Japanese call it – are small, shrimp-like creatures that are a cherished food source in Asia since the 19th century or earlier.